 I wanted to let you know about my new eBook “Cisco VPN Configuration Guide” which I have launched recently.

-Moreover, by purchasing an electronic book instead of a regular hard copy book, you have the advantage of getting free updates of the material for life.
-Just make sure to subscribe to my email list after purchasing (a subscription form will be located at the download page) in order to be eligible for the free updates.
+Moreover, by purchasing an electronic book instead of a regular hard copy book, you have the advantage of getting discounted updates of the material for life.
+Just make sure to subscribe to my email list after purchasing (a subscription form will be located at the download page) in order to be eligible for the low cost updates.

 Cisco VPNs are mostly implemented on IOS Routers and ASA Firewalls.
 That’s why the “Cisco VPN Configuration Guide” covers VPN configurations on both of these two device types.